Know Your Rights Regarding Police Brutality & Excessive Force

 While you do not necessarily have to be innocent of the crime for which you were arrested, innocence will help in the event that an officer brutalized you.

 At The Baez Law Firm, we fight for the rights of the accused and the victimized.
 If an officer used excessive force against you, do not let his or her actions go unnoticed.
 Call attention to the violence by filing a civil suit against the offending officer.
-To obtain justice, allow the Orlando civil rights attorneys at The Baez Law Firm to represent you in your time of need.
+To obtain justice, allow the Orlando civil rights lawyers at The Baez Law Firm to represent you in your time of need.
 Call 800-588-BAEZ now to schedule your free consultation.